Joyce and Ernest Lampert Endowment Fund

 May their memories be for a blessing.

-Freda and Max Steinberg, Joyce’s parents, had immigrated to Toronto from Russia when both were quite young.
+Freda and Max Steinberg, Joyce’s parents, immigrated to Toronto from Russia when both were quite young.
 Once grown and married, Max went into the ladies’ clothing business, while Freda stayed home to raise Joyce and her two brothers.
-Around the same time, Ernest Lampert’s Rumanian-born mother and Austrian-born father also immigrated to Toronto as very young children with their respective parents.
-His mom, Bella, raised Ernest and his brother, while Ben pursued a career in men’s clothing.

-Because Joyce’s mother, Freda (nicknamed Fritzi) lived to age 96 and was fortunate enough to spend her final years in a retirement residence where she received very good care, the Lamperts earmarked their fund to ensure that other seniors benefit in this way during their elder years.
+Because Joyce’s mother, Freda (nicknamed Fritzi) lived to age 96 and was fortunate enough to spend her final years in a retirement residence where she received very good care, the Lamperts earmarked the Joyce and Ernest Lampert Endowment Fund to ensure that other seniors benefit in this way during their elder years.

 If you would like to start a Named Endowment Fund at JFCS, please contact [email protected] or 415-449-3858.